 A list of villages for each district will be provided to each district team.
-It is VERY IMPORTANT that the district team visits ALL villages on the list given to them and surveys 20 randomly selected households.
+It is VERY IMPORTANT that the district team visits ALL villages on the list given to them and surveys 20 randomly selected households in each selected village.